 First off, dependency status simply refers to figuring out if you need to submit one, both, or neither of your parents’ financial information as well as your own when filing the FAFSA.
 And knowing this beforehand will help in expediting the process, which is always a plus.

 The Free Application for Federal Student Aid (FAFSA) helps the government and colleges determine how much tuition you and your family can afford to pay versus what you will still need to pay to attend.
 Finding out if you’re a dependent or independent student can seem tricky, which is why I want to break down and demystify this process.

 The debate is coming to a close, and Team Off-Campus Housing will now present its case.
 You’ll see that this post is formatted the same way as The Great-Debate Beginnings: On-Campus Housing, including statements from Team Off-Campus with rebuttals from Team-On Campus.
-This round of the debate will focus more on how these housing options will affect your finances.
-Before enrolling in a college or university, it’s critical for you factor in all of your expenses, including where you choose to live.
-[Read more…]

 When it comes to campus housing, there’s a lot to consider before making your decision.
 Depending on the school you’d like to go to, you may be able to rule out some of your living options right away.
 On the other hand, comparing different living options to your personal preferences can help you choose between schools.